GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 Wait until the community managers are on board.
 The managers will plan for growing and engaging the community.
 Stay tuned in Discord.

-### I'm looking for someone from the Haneullabs Crew to speak at a student club web3 event - is there someone I can DM/email?
+### I'm looking for someone from the Haneullabs Crew to speak at an event - is there someone I can DM/email?

 Ask in Discord.

 ## Development

-### Are there things we can already test if we are not a developer?

-We have a number of examples and demos available for viewing at: [https://docs.haneul.io/explore](../explore)

 ### Once a Move package is published to the Haneul network, is there any way for devs to update the code?